-- Speak from the heart and not from the head.
+- Speak from the heart.
 This intention is a contract for you and Spirit-in-Action!

 - Be mindful of time

-- Try to limit your share to less than 2 minutes, especially for large groups to give everyone an opportunity to share.
+- Try to limit the share to less than 2 minutes, especially for large groups, to give everyone an opportunity to share.

 - The “Offering of the Stones” is not a space for dialogue, response or debate.

 - When a person is offering their stone, it is their turn to speak

 - If a previous member’s share inspires you to speak, share how you feel personally, and avoid singling them out by name or referencing their story.